k3yb0ardn1nja/sample-push-plugin/README.md

 # Description

-This sample shows an integration between the [NativeScript Push Notifications plugin](https://github.com/NativeScript/push-plugin) with [Telerik Backend Services](http://www.telerik.com/backend-services).
+This sample shows an integration between the [NativeScript Push Notifications plugin](https://github.com/NativeScript/push-plugin) with [Telerik Platform](http://www.telerik.com/platform).

 # Requirements

    * Registration in [Telerik Platform](https://platform.telerik.com)
-   * A new or existing Backend Services project in your Platform account.
+   * A new or existing app in your Platform account.
-   * The project must be configured for push notifications as specified in the Backend Services [documentation](http://docs.telerik.com/platform/backend-services/features/push-notifications/setup).
+   * The project must be configured for push notifications as specified in the [documentation](http://docs.telerik.com/platform/backend-services/features/push-notifications/setup).

 > In order to send a notification to a subset of users you will need a Telerik Platform [subscription plan](http://www.telerik.com/purchase/platform) that supports "Push to Segment".